Right Arrow

 Technical barriers and solutions

 Construction sites often lack reliable internet infrastructure, creating connectivity challenges for cloud-based systems.
-Edge computing solutions address this by processing data locally, ensuring continuous operation even with poor connectivity.
+Edge computing solutions address this by processing data locally, supporting continuous operation even with poor connectivity.
 AI-powered edge devices analyze video and sensor data on-site, maintaining functionality while preserving data security.

 Integration complexity represents another significant hurdle.
 Legacy systems rarely communicate with current platforms, creating data silos that limit visibility.
-Open API architectures facilitate seamless data flow between existing tools and new technologies, creating unified dashboards that aggregate information from multiple sources.
+Open API architectures facilitate data flow between existing tools and new technologies, creating unified dashboards that aggregate information from multiple sources.

 Cultural resistance: The human factor